Canine-Approved: Best Electric Cars For Your Dog

 The Kia Soul is available in two models: Urban and Explore.
 The Explore model has a bigger battery and, therefore, a longer range of 280 miles.
 The Explore has a higher trim level, whereas the Urban model misses some of the top-end equipment (which is to be expected for the lower price point).

 Compared to other cars in this blog, the Soul has a smaller amount of boot space at 315 litres.
 There is extra storage space under the floor where you can store charging cables… luckily.
 The boot is square, making packing easier.
 The back seats also fold down in case you need to transport bulkier items, and there is a clip to keep the seatbelts in order which is useful.
-The square boot is very helpful in terms of maximising the space, and will mean there is enough room for your dog to enjoy the 315 litres available.
+The square boot is very helpful in terms of maximising the space and will mean there is enough room for your dog to enjoy the 315 litres available.
 This boot is best suited to smaller dogs, which is important to note.

 BMW i4

 The BMW i4 has two engine options to choose from.
 Opting for the e-Drive35 Sport model provides a 70 kWh battery, facilitating a home charging time of approximately 7 hours.
 Alternatively, the e-Drive40 Sport model boasts an 83.9 kWh battery, requiring a slightly extended home charging time of 8 and a half hours.
 However, the payoff is a rapid 0 to 62 mph acceleration in just 5.6 seconds.
-In 2024, the i4 was one of the most popular EVs to salary sacrifice at The Electric Car Scheme.
+In 2024, the i4 was one of the best EVs to salary sacrifice at The Electric Car Scheme.

 The Electric Car Scheme CEO and Co-Founder Thom Groot commented: